Eating Out Tips for Healthy Travel

-Without careful planning, eating out regularly and travelling for work can be hard on your health, productivity and body weight.
-If you travel regularly for work, here are some solutions:
+While you certainly don’t need to strive for perfection, without careful planning, eating out regularly and travelling for work can be hard on your health and productivity.

 One of the ways many restaurants save money while ensuring customers leave with full bellies is by filling you up with starchy foods such as bread and excessive portions of rice, pasta and potatoes.
 In general, veggies, fruit and protein-rich food such as meat, poultry or seafood are more expensive than starchy foods.

 Aim for half your plate to be veggies, one-quarter protein, and one-quarter starches.
 To get this plate balance right, you may need to request half the portion of starches, double the veggies and aim for a maximum of six ounces of protein.

 For many of our corporate travellers that eat out often sometimes the best strategy is to let your server know that you travel often and are looking for something more similar to a lighter meal you would have at home.
 Look at the menu as a shopping list of options that are available in the kitchen.
 Sometimes it is easier to simply piece together a custom plate of items you saw from multiple entree items on the menu that fits a balanced plate than to try and modify one entree with a bunch of substitutions.

 Refocus your snacks